The short version

 The evidence from real organizations holds up.
 Kaiser Permanente physicians saved nearly 16,000 hours on medical documentation using ambient AI scribes.
 DLA Piper saved 36 hours weekly on content generation and data analysis.
 And Somerset Council employees gained 10 hours monthly, with 87% reporting positive benefits.
 The St. Louis Federal Reserve study found workers using AI saved 5.4% of their work hours.
 Organizations implementing AI-driven automation see productivity increases between 25-40%, with some reporting labor cost reductions up to 90% for specific administrative processes.

-But AI doesn’t just eliminate tasks.
-It forces a harder question about workflow design, because of what researchers call the “jagged technological frontier.”
+Hold up a second on this one.
+AI doesn’t just eliminate tasks.
+It forces a harder question about workflow design, because of what Ethan Mollick at Wharton calls the “jagged technological frontier.”
 Some tasks AI handles flawlessly.
-Others, seemingly just as routine, fall completely outside its capabilities.
+Others, seemingly just as routine, fall outside its capabilities.
 The Harvard study found this edge precisely: for tasks selected to be outside AI capability, consultants using it were 19 percentage points less likely to produce correct solutions compared to those working without it.

-Job displacement fears are escalating fast.
+Job displacement fears are escalating fast - what most leaders miss is the deeper workplace AI anxiety sitting underneath the headline numbers.
 Concerns about job loss due to AI rose from 28% to 40% in just two years, according to Mercer’s Global Talent Trends survey of 12,000 respondents.
 62% of employees feel leaders underestimate AI’s emotional and psychological impact.
 I think this anxiety is largely rational, not some failure of imagination.

 The numbers from Goldman Sachs’ workforce analysis stopped me cold: 46% of administrative work and 44% of legal tasks could be automated.
+Nearly half.
+Let that sink in.
 Around 25% of current work tasks globally sit in occupations exposed to generative AI, per a UN/ILO analysis.
 And fewer than 20% of employees have heard from their direct manager about the impact of AI on their job, per Mercer research.
 So companies face a choice: eliminate the busy work and confront the job security question directly, or maintain administrative overhead to avoid difficult conversations.

 Most choose the path of least resistance.
 AI tools get deployed, but existing workflows stay intact.
+The thing is, this is mostly bikeshedding around tooling choices instead of touching the actual job design.
 The vast majority of companies have not redesigned processes based on AI capabilities.
 As HBR’s analysis of AI-driven process redesign makes clear, most organizations bolt AI onto existing workflows rather than rethinking them.
 Automation happens around the edges, but actual jobs never get redesigned.
 Teams end up with AI tools while still spending time on the same administrative tasks, because nobody officially removed those tasks from job descriptions.
 Productivity gains show up as people doing more total work, not better work.
 Most challenges in AI rollout relate to people and processes, not technical issues.
-Breaking this pattern requires leadership willing to redefine what valuable work means.
+Breaking this pattern requires leadership willing to redesign jobs around what humans do better than AI.
+Can technology solve this on its own?
+No. This is a leadership problem dressed up as a technology problem.

 What comes after the busy work is gone

+I waffle between two views here, because the data points both ways and I keep flipping on which one wins.
 The post-busy-work organization looks fundamentally different.
 Not because AI does administrative tasks.
 Because eliminating those tasks forces clarity about what humans should do instead.
+Actually, ‘forces’ is too strong.
+It creates the opportunity for clarity.
+Whether anyone seizes it is another question.

-Start with role redesign.
+Start with role redesign for AI.
 When 26% of someone’s day opens up, what fills it?
-That answer determines whether any of this creates genuine value or just shifts workload around.
-Companies getting this right restructure roles around three categories: work only humans can do, work AI handles completely, and hybrid work requiring both.
+That answer determines whether any of this creates real value or just shifts workload around.
+In conversations I’ve had with ops leaders on this exact question, the plain answer is that they have not thought about it yet, and the calendar is already full.
+Companies getting this right restructure roles around three categories: work only humans can do, work AI handles fully, and hybrid work requiring both.
 The first category expands.
-Another disappears entirely.
+Another disappears.
 The third becomes the new frontier where you compete.

 New metrics for productivity follow.
 Traditional measures focused on output volume: emails sent, reports completed, meetings attended.
+W. Edwards Deming warned about exactly this.
+Managing by visible figures alone misses what actually matters.
 When busy work disappears, volume becomes a meaningless signal.
 What matters is decision quality, relationship depth, strategic insight, creative problem-solving.
 All the things that don’t scale through automation.

 The hardest part, probably, is acknowledging that some roles existed primarily to manage administrative overhead that AI now eliminates.
 The World Economic Forum estimates 120 million workers are at medium-term risk of redundancy because they’re unlikely to receive needed reskilling.
-The displacement comes first.
+The displacement comes first, and it is painful.
 New roles take longer to emerge and require different skills.
 Only about 30% of organizations using AI have been proactive in training employees to work alongside it, per SHRM research.
 That gap matters more than most organizations acknowledge.

 Leaders serious about this face it directly.
 They identify which administrative roles disappear.
 People who can shift to higher-value work get retrained; those who can’t require difficult decisions.
 Compensation and advancement get redesigned around new definitions of productivity.
 Success stops being measured by how busy people appear.